 Brian Bull

 An enrolled member of the Nez Perce Tribe, Bull has worked with NPR's Next Generation Project geared towards diversifying the ranks of tomorrow's journalists.
-He's been a guest faculty instructor at the Poynter Institute on covering underrepresented communities.
-He's served as chair for Vision Maker Media, which supports authentic programs and documentaries produced by Native Americans.
+He's been a guest faculty instructor at the Poynter Institute on covering underrepresented communities, and also served as chair for Vision Maker Media, which supports authentic programs and documentaries produced by Native Americans.

 Bull has a Master's Degree in American Journalism Online from New York University, and a B.A. from Macalester College where he studied Psychology, English, and Dramatic Arts.